AzisWh/youapp-nextjs/README.md

 ## Notes

-The system uses a dummy authentication mechanism since the actual server is currently experiencing CORS issues.
+Every Features in the system uses a dummy  mechanism since the actual server is currently experiencing CORS issues.